LucasSantiag/github-actions/README.md

 ## Github Actions

-just a repo to learn how to use github actions
+just a repo to learn how to use github actions.